 Provide a plan describing how the applicant will integrate parent and family engagement strategies into all systems and program services to promote children's learning and development, as discussed in 45 CFR § 1302.34 and 1302.50-52.
+Barriers to parent participation should be discussed.
 Applicants should describe how they will ensure that parent participation is open to all families.

-Describe how the proposed program will meet the unique needs of special populations, including children with disabilities, dual language learners, children, and pregnant women experiencing homelessness, working families, and children in foster care.
+Describe how the proposed program will meet the unique needs of children of seasonal/migrant workers and of special populations, including children with disabilities, homeless children, dual language learners, children and pregnant women experiencing homelessness, working families, and children in foster care.

 Provide a plan to develop a unified birth-to-school-entry continuum of care and education through linkages with home visiting programs, Head Start, and other preschool and kindergarten programs, as applicable.
 Applicants must explain their procedures to identify such participants; plans to provide trained personnel; and plans to provide services to assist children in making meaningful progress in attaining age-appropriate knowledge, skills, abilities, and development.
 In addition, applicants must propose the coordination of services within a community that supports transitions for children and families.